nearform/titus/docs/developers/packages/titus-frontend/README.md

 1. Set `REACT_APP_AUTH_PROVIDER` to `AD` in the **`titus-frontend`** `.env` file.
 3. Change the `render` method in `src/index.js` to the commented out replacement that wraps it in `runWithAdal`.

+## Authorization example
+_Authentication_ (above) allows your app to verify the identity of your users, while _Authorization_ allows you to manage which resources in your app a user can access.  **`titus-frontend`** provides a an example authz request in `src/components/authz-check` that requests a privileged resource from the backend.

+Refer to **`titus-backend`** [Configure Authorization](ConfigureAuthorization) for policies specific to your application.

 ## Install the Frontend
 To install Titus frontend, run the following command: